Ten tips you MUST read to protect yourself

 6. Legitimate emails from your bank they won’t link you directly to the online banking page.
 Nor will they include forms to fill out.
 Fake email scams of this type are known as phishing.

 7. If you are shopping online, always look out for a padlock symbol – it will usually be either at the bottom right hand side or in the browser.
-Use your credit card when shopping online: as long as you are spending between £100-£30,000 then you are protected by the Consumer Credit Act – so your card company will cover you if there are problems with your purchase.
+Use your credit card when shopping online: as long as you are spending between £100 to £30,000 then you are protected by the Consumer Credit Act – so your card company will cover you if there are problems with your purchase.

 9. Vigilance is your most useful tool.
 Check your bank account every day.
 Make sure you know where your credit and debit cards are the whole time.
 Ignore emails asking for money: delete them without reading.